i9-9/i9-9/README.md

-# Hi - I'm Iván.
+# Hi

 ## About Me
-- 🔭 I'm a designer with a technical leg.
+-  I'm a designer with a technical leg.
 I like to express my creativity through code, thinking of solutions that look neat and solve problems.
-- 🌱 I'm currently learning about back-end in general, getting better at front-end, and studying graphic design at the university.
+-  I'm currently learning about back-end in general, getting better at front-end, and studying graphic design at the university.
-- 📫 You can reach me at ivannevares9@gmail.com
+-  You can reach me at ivannevares9@gmail.com

 ## Tech Stack
 ### Development